hessu/aprsc/doc/HOME.md

 It does not, and will not, have any additional functions such as igating, digipeating, interfacing to radios, D-PRS or other gateway functions, or object generation.
-It will not work on Windows.
 The idea is to keep aprsc relatively simple and lean, and leave the more specialized features for more specialized software.

 If you need a nice, compact igate software for Linux, please take a look at either aprsg, aprx, or aprs4r.
-If you need to run an APRS-IS server on Windows or some other platform not supported by aprsc, or if you need the features existing in javAPRSSrvr which are missing from aprsc, javAPRSSrvr is the right choice for you - it's got a lot of good features that many of you need, and it works on virtually all operating systems.
+If you need to run an APRS-IS server on some platform not supported by aprsc, or if you need the features existing in javAPRSSrvr which are missing from aprsc, javAPRSSrvr is the right choice for you - it's got a lot of good features that many of you need, and it works on virtually all operating systems.
 If you need an igate for Windows, APRSIS32 should be good.

 Licensing, environments and requirements